Tuberculosis (TB) Fast Facts

 - It is not possible to spread the TB bacteria from the infected person to others.

-- TB bacteria can remain dormant and die with proper treatment, or become active and cause the active TB disease.
+- Individuals with a latent TB infection may never develop the disease, as bacteria remains dormant.
+In other cases, especially involving people with a weak immune system, the bacteria may become active and cause TB disease.

-- Treatment is required to ensure the infected person does not develop active TB disease.
+- Treatment is required to ensure the infected person does not develop active TB disease but in some cases preventative treatment may not be an option.

-- According to the World Health Organization, five to 10% of world's population infected with latent TB infection will develop active TB disease.
+- Without treatment, about 5-10% of individuals infected with latent TB will develop the disease.

 - A person infected with latent TB shows no sign of symptoms and may not feel sick.